Health A to Z Last updated on 2023-03-27 17:32:24

 - Book Our Diagnostic Imaging Centers for an MRI and CT Scan

-What are portable X-ray machines?Portable X-ray machines are medical imaging devices that can be moved from one location to another, allowing medical professionals to perform X-ray exams on patients who cannot be easily transported to an imaging center or hospital.
+What are portable X-ray machines?Portable X-ray machines are medical imaging devices that can be moved from one location to another, allowing medical professionals to perform X-ray exams on patients who cannot be easily transported to an imaging centre or hospital.
 These machines are designed to be compact and lightweight, making them easy to move and set up in different locations, such as a patient's bedside in a hospital or in a remote clinic.
 Portable X-ray machines use the same technology as traditional X-ray machines but are designed to be more mobile, making them useful in emergency situations or in rural areas where access to medical facilities is limited.

 What do they help diagnose?Portable X-ray machines are widely used in various medical settings, from hospitals to homes to small clinics, due to their ease of use and convenience.
 These machines are particularly useful for basic imaging needs, allowing healthcare professionals to diagnose conditions such as